philipturner/transimpedance-amplifier/README.md

 | after desoldering     | 400 Ω | 568 Ω | n/a   | 525 Ω | 221 Ω |
 | new AD8615 installed  |

+Before plugging in the batteries, I will re-tune the pole-zero compensation network to a configuration supporting higher bandwidth.
+This choice will provide a path for high voltages to escape to ground at high frequencies.
+The current voltage divider is biased to bring a high voltage to the feedback resistor, but we can change that to make it very low.
+This choice will minimize the chance of any events destroying the AD8615, although I have no idea how effective the measure is.

+> TODO: Copy the table from the above entries.

+I will keep the following tests very short, and avoid collecting data from any not-needed locations.
+I will always carefully install the OP37GPZ jumpers after the batteries are plugged in.
+I always place the DUT last, after configuring the male-to-female jumper to V(Vin).
+I will never disconnect the jumper for the overvoltage feedback path.

 | Condition | Positive Supply | Negative Supply |
 | --------- | --------------: | --------------: |
 | new AD8615 installed | TBD V | TBD V |